awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-example.md

       .withConditionExpression("attribute_not_exists(" + ORDER_PARTITION_KEY + ")");
 ```

-### Execute the Transaction<a name="transaction-example-order-part-d"></a>
+### Run the Transaction<a name="transaction-example-order-part-d"></a>

-The following example illustrates how to execute the actions defined previously as a single all\-or\-nothing operation\.
+The following example illustrates how to run the actions defined previously as a single all\-or\-nothing operation\.

 ```
     Collection<TransactWriteItem> actions = Arrays.asList(